ChamiLamelas/Music_Tab_Project/README.md

 ### Understanding The Log File

 After the first time you run the program, a log file will be generated and placed in the same folder.
 It is meant to be a more organized display of program output than simply printing to the console program you ran the program from.
 All program output will be placed into this file unless the logging itself fails.
-It is important to note that the log file will not only display error messages of problems that arose in program execution.
+It is important to note that the log file will display more information than just error messages of problems that arose in program execution.
 This will be explained using the following example:

-Suppose the program executes on a test file successfully and the log file reports the following.
-The program doesn't provide line numbers, but I have added them for convenience.
+Suppose the program executes on a test file successfully and the log file reports the following:

+**Note:** The program does not provide line numbers in the log file (1-9) nor does it include the roman numerals (i-iv).
+I have added these 2 sets of markers to make the explanation of the log output example below easier to follow.

 ```
-1) [2019-06-10 15:39:56.224618][> Log >] New Log Session started.
+1) [2019-06-14 12:30:22.296435][> Log >] New Log Session started.
-2) [2019-06-10 15:39:56.224618][Info] Successfully located input file "C:\Users\Chami\Desktop\test.txt" in program arguments.
+2) [2019-06-14 12:30:22.296435][Info] Successfully located input file "C:\Users\Chami\Desktop\test.txt" in program arguments.
 Beginning tab-reading program configuration...
-3) [2019-06-10 15:39:56.224618][Info] Configuration file was found.
+3) [2019-06-14 12:30:22.298310][Info] Configuration file was found and loaded successfully.
-4) [2019-06-10 15:39:56.224618][Info] Configuration file was loaded and its contents were read successfully.
+4) [2019-06-14 12:30:22.298310][Info] The contents of the configuration file were read successfully.
 Beginning tab-reading...
-5) [2019-06-10 15:39:56.224618][Info] Input tab file "C:\Users\Chami\Desktop\test.txt" was opened and closed successfully.
+5) [2019-06-14 12:30:22.310137][Info] Input tab file "C:\Users\Chami\Desktop\test.txt" was opened and closed successfully.
-6) [2019-06-10 15:39:56.225615][Info] Song building of the data from "C:\Users\Chami\Desktop\test.txt" finished without any parsing errors.
-25 (ii) out of the 25 (i) loaded lines were parsed successfully.
+6) [2019-06-14 12:30:22.349327][Info] Song building of the data from "C:\Users\Chami\Desktop\test.txt" finished without any parsing errors.
+25 (ii) out of the 25 (i) loaded lines were read successfully.
-7) [2019-06-10 15:39:56.225615][Info] 10 (iii) out of the 25 (ii) read lines were interpreted as string lines and timing lines.
+7) [2019-06-14 12:30:22.349327][Info] 10 (iii) out of the 25 (ii) read lines were interpreted as string lines.
 6 (iv) Measure objects were created.
-8) [2019-06-10 15:39:56.232632][Info] Output HTML file "C:\Users\Chami\Desktop\test_staff.html" was opened and Song data was written successfully before closing.
+8) [2019-06-14 12:30:22.513310][Info] Output HTML file "C:\Users\Chami\Desktop\test_staff.html" was opened and Song data was written successfully before closing.
-9) [2019-06-10 15:39:56.232632][Info] Tab-reading and sheet music generation was completed successfully in 0.008014 seconds.
+9) [2019-06-14 12:30:22.522899][Info] Tab-reading and sheet music generation was completed successfully in 0.203173 seconds.
 ```

 Observe that lines 2-9 provide a timeline of the execution of the program.
 If error messages were to occur after some of these lines, it provides you with an easier way to diagnose the problem.
 That is, you will know which parts of the program executed successfully.
 However, lines 6 and 7 provide a little more than that.
-The program stores the input data by parsing the input tab file and then organizing into a set of new structures or objects (details on their implementation can be found in typeLibrary.py).
+The program stores the input data by parsing the input tab file and then organizing it into a set of new structures or objects (details on the objects' implementation can be found in typeLibrary.py).
 If an explicit error is encountered in this process, then an error message would appear after line 5 above.
 If no error occurs, then you will see 2 lines similar to line 6 and 7 above.
-These lines tell you a few things.
-The last 2 are the most likely to be helpful as they address issues that are more likely to occur.
+These lines tell you a few things:

 * How many lines were loaded from the input tab file.
-This is equal to 25 in this example, but is denoted as (ii) for clarity.
-This is useful for telling you whether the entire file was even read properly.
+This is denoted as (i).
+In this example, it is equal to 25.
+This is useful for telling you whether the entire file was read properly.
 * How many lines were parsed from the set of loaded lines.
-This is equal to 25 in this example (as it should be if the program was successful) and is denoted as (i).
+This is denoted as (ii).
+In this example, it is equal to 25 (as it should be if the program was successful) and is denoted as (ii).
 This is useful for telling you whether the program missed some lines.
-* How many lines were interpreted as string or timing lines.
-This is equal to 10 in this example and is denoted as (iii).
+* How many lines were interpreted or parse as string or timing lines.
+This is denoted as (iii).
+In this example, it is equal to 10.
 This is useful for telling you whether all the lines you intended to be strings or timing lines were interpreted by the program as so.
-* How many "things" in the input tab file were interpreted as measures.
-This is equal to 6 in this example and is denoted as (iv).
+* How much data in the input tab file was interpreted as measures.
+This is denoted as (iv).
+In this example, it is equal to 6.
 The program stores anything between two horizontal bars "|" in a "Measure object", whether timing has been supplied or not.
-Therefore, this - similar to the 3rd bullet - gives you an idea of how much of the input tab file was read based on the bars you put in the input file.
+Therefore, this gives you an idea of how much of the input tab file was read based on the placement of the bars in the input file.

-**Note:** If a logging error occurs, that will be printed to the console.

 It is important to realize however that the HTML file should also be checked carefully.
 The log file only reports *some* details of the program's execution and errors occurring in the program.
 If the user submitted incorrect input data, there are still circumstances where the program could execute correctly and still produce the wrong output.
 Consider the following.

 **Example:** Suppose the user creates a tab file where every string line is formatted incorrectly.
 The program will read through and ignore each line, thinking that they are not supposed to be string lines.
 The program will then return an empty staff with no errors thrown.
 This is still not the correct output however.

+**Note:** If a logging error occurs, that will be printed to the console.

 ### Note about Cygwin